immixvocalensemble/immixvocalensemble.github.io/_posts/2020-06-03-Automatically-adding-QR-codes-gcinvoice-GnuCash-invoices.md

 ## Bash script

 `download_SEPA_credit_transfer_QR_Code.sh` uses [gcinvoice](https://bitbucket.org/smoerz/gcinvoice) to get the invoice number and the customer name from your GnuCash database.
-Since I used gcinvoice in my previous post as well and since I was already familiar with its syntax, this seemed easiest.
+Since I used gcinvoice in my previous post as well and since I was already familiar with its syntax, this seemed the easiest option.

 Find these scripts on my [Github repository](https://github.com/bammerlaan/template_blogpost_bammerlaan/tree/master/SEPA_CT_QR_codes).